cunarist/transle/README.md

-# About This Template

-> You can remove this section after you've created your own repository.

-This template provides instant capabilities to developers who want to embrace the power of **Rust** and **Flutter** together.
-Simply clone this template and you're ready to go!

-The structure is based on default Flutter template and includes additional packages and modifications applied to make sure everything is super-ready.

-Extra features from this template that are not included in original Flutter template are:

-- Rust integration with ability to use multiple library crates
-- State management with data on the Rust side
-- Convenient app naming and icon generation
-- Convenient environment variable management
-- Localization
-- Setting window properties on desktops

-## Platform Support

-Dart and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
-However, Cunarist App Template is not yet mature enough to support all of those, though it has enough potential to do so in the future.

-Currently supported platforms in Cunarist App Template are:

-- Windows
-- Linux

-The goal of this template is to enable full power of Rust while using Flutter for front-end development.
-In other words, even if you take Rust crates somewhere else, they should still be able to work without GUI.

-## Contribution

-All contributions are welcomed!
-If you have an idea to share or want to report a bug, please leave it as an issue or a pull request.
-We will try to respond to any commitment as quick as possible.

 # Project Structure

 **Flutter** creates cross-platform user interface using Dart while **Rust** handles the internal logic.
 The front-end and back-end are completely separated.
 These two worlds communicate through steams.